elim723/cadtDash/README.md

 ## Usage

+First, put your file "mPowerExampleData.xlsx" to `/path/to/cadtDash/../`.

-First, run the python script.
+Then, run the python script.
 ```bash

 python /path/to/cadtDash/extractFromMPower.py